-WHAT IS THE NEBRASKA YOUTH INSTITUTE?
+WHAT IS THE WESTERN NEBRASKA YOUTH INSTITUTE?

-The Nebraska Youth Institute is a life-changing experience at University of Nebraska - Lincoln where high school students engage with local leaders and experts on critical global food security challenges, participate in hands-on science activities, and explore exciting ways to make a difference in Nebraska and around the world.
+The Western Nebraska Youth Institute is a life-changing experience hosted by the University of Nebraska-Lincoln where high school students engage with local leaders and experts on critical global food security challenges, participate in hands-on science activities, and explore exciting ways to make a difference in Nebraska and around the world.